-Inner Ear Treatment in Severna Park MD
+Inner Ear Treatment in Severna Park, MD & Annapolis, MD

 The surgical placement of ear tubes is the most common childhood surgery performed, with the average age range from one to three years old.
 This procedure can also be used with adults.

 Chronic ear infections (acute otitis media) of the middle ear or the persistent presence of fluid in the middle ear (otitis media with effusion) can lead to other conditions such as:

 To help alleviate these problems, an otolaryngologist (an ear, nose and throat surgeon) may recommend the insertion of ear tubes.

 Less common conditions that can call for ear tubes include:

 - Anatomical malformations of the eardrum or Eustachian tube